lodum/CancerExplorer/web application/README.md

 uncertainty.

-Information about how to start and background of the app you can find in a small wiki: https://github.com/lodum/CancerExplorer/wiki/
+Information about how to start and background of the app you can find in a small wiki: <br />
+https://github.com/lodum/CancerExplorer/wiki/
 * * *
 * * *